anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/english/speaking.md

 - You may not need to remember the answers, but you need vocabulary relate to the questions.
 And I expect all topics are covered here.
 - I will try to answer all questions in a simple way first, then I will try to answer them in a more professional way.
 - I will try to answer all questions in Cambridge English Test.

+## Some questions

+- Do you prefer to live in the city center or in the suburbs?
+  > I prefer to live in the suburbs because it's quieter and fresher.
+With advanced transportation, I can go to the city center easily.
+I also want to have a garden to plant some trees and flowers, which is hard to have in the city center.
+- Tell me about your daily routine.
+  > I usually wake up at 8 AM, then I brush my teeth and wash my face.
+I have breakfast and prepare for work.
+I go to work at 9 AM and have lunch at 12 PM.
+I go home at 5 PM and make dinner.
+After dinner, I usually watch youtube or learn something new.
+I go to bed at 11 PM.
+- How was your daily routine changed since you were a child?
+  > Well, I think my daily routine doesn't change much since I was a child.
+Instead of going to school, I go to work now.
+I also have more free time to do what I want.
+- Is your daily routine the same on weekends?
+  > No, it's not.
+I have a lot of things to do on weekends.
+Almost about relaxing and recharging for the week ahead.
+I usually do some hard workouts, make some dishes that I **have never done before**, or just hang out with my friends.

 ## Part 1